2016 Quota Assessment Tools Evaluation Project

 - BC Turkey Marketing Board Deemed to Direct Assessment Change – September 2, 2009 (The BC Turkey Marketing Board requested and received no objection from BCFIRB to change from “deemed transfer assessment” to “direct transfer assessment”.)

 On July 8, 2014, the five supply-managed commodity boards had an opportunity to provide recommendations to BCFIRB on amendments to quota transfer directions arising out of the 2005 Specialty Review—see the 2014 Quota Transfer Assessments Evaluation.
-However, on November 22, 2016, BCFIRB chose to undertake a more focused review and launched the Quota Assessment Tools Evaluation Project.
+However, on November 22, 2016, BCFIRB chose to undertake a more focused review and launched the QATE Project.